dprint/dprint-vscode/README.md

 ## Setup

-1. Run `dprint init` in the root directory of your repository to create a `dprint.config.json` file.
+1. Run `dprint init` in the root directory of your repository to create a dprint configuration file.
 2. Set the default formatter in your vscode settings:
    ```jsonc
    {